viccarre/electricimp/Xively/README.md

 This library requires your account to have access to the IDE + Agent beta.
 If you do not have access and would like to use the library, please email info@electricimp.com.

+## License
+This software is released into the public domain.
+Anyone is free to copy, modify, publish, use, compile, sell, or distribute this software, either in source code form or as a compiled binary, for any purpose, commercial or non-commercial, and by any means.

 ## Features
 - Generic functions for
   - Uploading datapoints